 The Philippines is an important country of origin in the world for shipping crews of all ranks and Filipino sailors thus play a key role in German merchant shipping.
 In recent years Filipino nurses have been recruited to work in Germany.

 In 2008, the German-Philippine Chamber of Commerce and Industry, Inc. (GPCCI) was established; further promoting and strengthening ties between the two countries.
 The GPCCI was accredited to the German association of commercial chambers or AHK in 2015.
 Among its major roles are promoting bilateral trade and investment, strengthening business relations among its members, and providing training, research, and other professional development opportunities.
 It also organizes the German trade fair, “Mabuhay Germany!”.

 With a growing population of Filipinos living and working in Germany and with German companies - particularly in the manufacturing and service sectors such as automotive, healthcare, and marine/merchant shipping industries, among others - cooperation efforts on migration and labor employment policies and issues are being intensified.
 Dual-training programs have since been offered to support technical-vocational education, skills training, and professional development.

-Official political relations started with the establishment of diplomatic relations by the Federal Republic of Germany immediately after the Philippines gained independence in 1956; the German…
+Official political relations started with the establishment of diplomatic relations by the Federal Republic of Germany 1954 after the Philippines gained independence in 1946; the German Democratic…